aws-samples/amazon-mq-workshop/labs/lab-10.md

 When a producer is sending messages to broker and if the consumers can also consume messages at the same or higher rate (a.k.a **fast consumer**), then setting the ```concurrentStoreAndDispatchQueues``` (or ```concurrentStoreAndDispatchTopics```) to **true**  (default) will increase throughput (compared to having this set to **false**).
 When this setting is set to **true**, Broker sends messages directly from producer to consumer, once consumer acknowledges message receipt, Broker commits the messages to disk.

-However when producers are sending messages at a higher rate than consumers, then this flag should be set to **false**.
+However, when producers are sending messages at a higher rate than consumers, then this flag should be set to **false**.
 In this case, Broker secures the message to disk first and when the consumer is ready, it delivers the message.
 Since there is a disk i/o occurring before message delivery, this option incurs a performance penalty.

 ## 1. Prerequisites